-The overarching 'New Age for Entrepreneurship' initiative seeks to kindle a spirit of entrepreneurship in Germany, especially among groups that have so far been underrepresented in the startup scene, such as women (through an initiative for women entrepreneurs) and potential entrepreneurs with a migrant background (through a mentoring programme).
+The GO! start-up campaign (in German) seeks to kindle a spirit of entrepreneurship in Germany, especially among groups that have so far been underrepresented in the startup scene, such as women (through an initiative for women entrepreneurs) and potential entrepreneurs with a migrant background (through a mentoring programme).

 Strengthening the financing of start-ups and growth

 Access to suitable financing is a key requirement for SMEs to be able to invest and remain innovative, which in turn allows them to remain competitive.

 Germany has a strong culture of loan-based SME financing.
 For this reason, the ministry closely looks at the impact of financial regulation on SME financing for SMEs, its availability, and the exact conditions.
 Our goal is to ensure that large listed companies do not receive preferential treatment over SMEs; the interests of SMEs must be taken into account.